Hostile Takeover

 That familiar scowl almost felt like a greeting at this point.
 He would smile — it was good to see her — but he had even less to smile about, right now.

-“V, you good?” he asked.
+«V, you good?
+Need help» he transmitted.

-She told him to focus on his own body count – even as she spoke, an errant bullet hit her, and she didn’t react.
-Which, fair, he didn’t react when he got shot either – but N stared at the bullet wound and it didn’t go away.
+She told him to focus on his own body count — and even as she spoke, an errant bullet hit her, and she didn’t react.
+Which, fair, he didn’t react when he got shot either — but N stared at the bullet wound and it didn’t go away.

 Even as they talk, N saw more high temp warnings, and V was swaying hard enough she staggered once.
 He should call off the mission — wasn’t he kind of in charge?
 It was his idea.
 But… you weren’t really in charge if no one listened to you, and he knew V wouldn’t listen.